r5nt/dashboard-buddy/README.md

 ### Must haves
 - Allow updating and deleting calendar events
     - Add API endpoints for update and delete event
+    - Create endpoint to summarize calendar event data
-    - Adjust UI interface to allow for updating and deleting
+    - Adjust UI interface to allow for updating, deleting, and summary

 - Create user authentication and user sessions
     - Create table to store user data